Transat A.T.: History

 Transat was founded in the early 1980s by Jean-Marc Eustache, Lina De Cesare and Philippe Sureau as Trafic Voyages.
 The company was a wholesaler specializing in travel from Québec to France.

 In 1987, the company, which had been renamed Transat, was listed on the stock exchange through an initial public offering that generated $8.25 million.
 The company used the proceeds to establish its own airline, Air Transat, and to embark into a series of acquisitions in order to solidify its position as an outgoing tour operator in Canada and France, as well as to develop new destination markets.

 In 1988, Transat expanded its presence in retail distribution considerably with the acquisition of an interest in the franchisor Consultour.

 The company had broken into the French market very early on with Vacances Transat (France), the largest tour operator offering travel to Canada, and soon expanded within France, the United Kingdom and the rest of Europe.
 It acquired French tour operator Look Voyages in 1996, Greek incoming tour operator Tourgreece in 2001, British tour operator Canadian Affair in 2006, and French tour operator Amplitude Internationale (today Amplitravel), which specializes in travel to Tunisia, in 2007.
 At its destinations, the company opened offices in Mexico, the Dominican Republic and Florida in order to be able to provide its customers with complementary services.
 In 2007, Transat created a five hotel, 1,600-room joint venture with the major Spanish chain H10 Hotels in Mexico and the Dominican Republic.
 In 2010, Transat became an outgoing tour operator in Mexico, when it founded Eleva Travel.

-In Canada, Transat has nearly 600 travel agencies and is the largest travel agency network since the acquisition of the Thomas Cook agencies in 2006.
+In Canada, Transat has nearly 600 travel agencies more than 5,000 employees and is the largest travel agency network since the acquisition of the Thomas Cook agencies in 2006.
 Brands include Club Voyages, Voyages en Liberté, Marlin Travel, and TravelPlus.

-With thousands of tourism service providers in some 60 countries (including about 50 airlines and 1,500 hotels) and more than 5,000 employees catering to the approximately 3 million people who travel every year, Transat is one of the leaders in the international tourism industry.

 In 2012, Transat A.T. sold its Handlex business unit, which provides airport ground-handling services at Montreal, Toronto and Vancouver international airports.
 Handlex was acquired by Servisair Holding Canada Inc, which is now fully integrated to Swissport.